NetApp/terraform-provider-netapp-gcp/website/docs/r/volume.html.markdown

 * `volume_path` - (Optional) The name of the volume path for volume.
 * `type_dp` - (Optional) The type of the volume to be DP.
 * `delete_on_creation_error` - (Optional) Delete volume if volume is in error state after creation.
 Default is true.
+* `zone` - (Optional) The desired zone for the resource.
+* `storage_class` - (Optional) Storage Class to be provisioned.
+Allows the user to choose between hardware based or software based.

 The `snapshot_policy` block supports:
 * `enabled` - (Optional) If enabled, make snapshots automatically according to the schedules.
 Default is false.